The Path (The Last of Us): Casting and characters

 "The Path" marked the first The Last of Us episode without Pedro Pascal as Joel.

 "The Path" marked the first The Last of Us episode not to feature Pedro Pascal as Joel; his name and the silhouette symbolizing Joel were removed from the title sequence.
 Gabriel Luna (who portrays Tommy) felt Pascal's departure led to "kind of a restructuring of the family dynamics", with other cast members "now responsible for different aspects of our community".
 Ramsey was saddened by Pascal's departure but was prepared to step up as the primary lead actor and set the tone.
-They felt the episode showed Ellie experiencing the stages of grief, beginning "broken and numb" before becoming angry.
-They felt Ellie had gradually become like Joel, which Hoar felt was reflected in mannerisms such as Ellie's handling of guns and sitting at the front of the horse with Dina.
-Ramsey considered the scenes at Joel's house among the most difficult to perform—more difficult than Joel's death scene—as they struggle to cry on camera, especially around the large crew, but found it easier to conjure tears when thinking of happy memories with Pascal, especially as they were exhausted while filming.
+When Ellie awakes in hospital, Ramsey vividly recalled filming Joel's death, which heightened their emotions.
+They felt the episode showed Ellie experiencing the stages of grief, beginning "broken and numb" before becoming angry, and recognized that Ellie had gradually become like Joel, which Hoar felt was reflected in mannerisms such as Ellie's handling of guns and riding the horse at the front with Dina behind.
+Ramsey considered the scenes at Joel's house among the most difficult to perform—more difficult than Joel's death scene—as they struggle to cry on camera, particularly around the large crew.
+They found it easier to conjure tears when thinking of happy memories with Pascal, especially as they were exhausted while filming.

-Luna anticipated the opening scene more than the action scenes of the previous episode.
-He was worked up with emotion before filming and tried to relax as he felt the scene was asking the audience to reflect after the monumental story shift with Joel's death.
-He prepared for each take outside the restaurant in the "eerily empty" streets, of which the technical aspects allowed him to "dry up" the emotion before becoming immersed in the scene.
-When performing, Luna recalled his grief at funerals, particularly his grandfather's in 2013, during which he was alone, and considered it a farewell to Pascal's leadership on the series.
+Luna anticipated the opening scene more than the previous episode's action sequences.
+He was worked up with emotion before filming and tried to relax as he felt the scene was asking the audience to reflect after the monumental story shift of Joel's death.
+He prepared for each take outside the restaurant in the "eerily empty" streets, of which the technical aspects allowed him to "dry up" the emotion before becoming immersed.
+Luna recalled his grief at funerals, particularly his grandfather's in 2013, during which he was alone, and considered it a farewell to Pascal's leadership on the series.
 He asked Hoar to start filming with a close-up as he felt he was "kind of already there" in the emotions.
 Pascal's body double, Philippe, was used in the scene, dressed in full makeup at Luna's request to prompt Tommy's physical reaction of anger and disgust.
-Luna coincidentally worked with Philippe six months later on Devil in Disguise: John Wayne Gacy, which he felt reflected the lack of finality to Joel's character.
-Luna thought most of the scene's dialogue was unnecessary but found it cathartic to perform; it was largely cut from the final version.
-Tommy had a more significant breakdown in some takes; Luna was satisfied with the restraint of the final cut, considering Tommy "a man of few words".
+Luna coincidentally worked with Philippe six months later on Devil in Disguise: John Wayne Gacy (2025), which he felt reflected the lack of finality to Joel's character.
+Tommy had a more significant breakdown in some takes, and most of the scripted dialogue was cut; Luna was satisfied with the final cut's restraint, considering Tommy "a man of few words" and the dialogue unnecessary.